Immaculate (2024 film): Plot

-Sister Mary sneaks into a superior's bedroom at night and steals a ring of keys to escape through the locked gates of a Catholic convent.
+Sister Mary sneaks into a superior's bedroom at night and steals keys to escape through the locked gates of a Catholic convent.
 Four hooded figures capture her and break her leg, then knock her unconscious.
 Mary later wakes up in a coffin and is buried alive.

 After surviving a drowning in a frozen lake and being declared dead for seven minutes, young novice Sister Cecilia, who turned to Christianity at an early age, becomes convinced God had saved her for a purpose.
 She receives an invitation from Father Sal Tedeschi to join a convent in Italy that tends to dying nuns.
-Cecilia takes her final vows to adhere to the evangelical counsels and becomes a nun, being decorated with a rosary.
+Cecilia becomes a nun.

 Cecilia befriends Sister Gwen and is struck by certain oddities, such as an elder nun having cross-shaped scars on the soles of her feet.
 The convent's chapel houses a relic, a Holy Nail that was used to crucify Jesus.
 After having nightmares of hooded figures, Cecilia is shocked to learn that she is pregnant, even though she is a virgin.
 The convent's inhabitants begin to treat her as the next Virgin Mary, with many proclaiming the child is a "blessing".

-Another nun, Sister Isabelle, tries to drown Cecilia out of jealousy and later commits suicide.
-Cecilia throws up one of her own teeth and her health worsens.
-Her request to be taken to a proper hospital is denied by Father Tedeschi.
-Gwen publicly chastises the convent superiors for this abnormality but is then taken away by Father Tedeschi and Deacon Enzo.